fragarco/abasm/docs/en/abasm.md

 # Changelog

 - Versión 1.2.0 - 25/11/2025
+  * Support for libraries, asm files that can be placed inside the `lib` directory.
+  * Port of CPCRSLIB as an example of libraries in ABASM.
+  * new flag `-s` `--sfile` that generated a new .s file with all assembled code in one file, including the code imported from other files.
   * Better handle of multiple ORG occurrences.
-  * Only import once a given ASM file if it referenced by multiple READ directives.
+  * Only import once a given ASM file if it's referenced by multiple READ directives.
   * Some other minor fixes and improvements.

 - Version 1.1.3 - 16/04/2025